ChordPro/chordpro/docs/content/Directives-env_grid.md

 The grid input lines consist of space-separated tokens, which are either valid chords or special symbols.
 Spaces are not significant but can be used e.g. to align chords in the input lines.

 Chords are put into the cells.
 If a cell does not need to contain a chord, the placeholder `.` (period) can be used to designate an empty cell.
+Alternatively, a slash `/` can be used to designate that a chord must be played here.

 Between the cells bar lines can be placed.
 In the above example, each line contains 16 cells and the bar lines divide the cells into 4 groups (measures) of 4 cells (beats).